mjcraighead/make-py/README.md

 `rules.py` files are real Python - just not *all* of Python.

 Inspired by Starlark, make.py enforces a restricted Python subset to keep builds deterministic and parallel-safe.
+Rather than implementing a custom interpreter or runtime, make.py evaluates rules using Python itself, trading strict sandboxing for simplicity, performance, and a small, auditable codebase.

 Constructs like `while`, `lambda`, and `async` are disallowed to guarantee termination, while `import` statements and most builtins are removed to prevent access to arbitrary system state.
 This ensures build rules remain *pure, hermetic, and analyzable* - a small, safe language within Python itself.